Largo, Sofia

 The Largo (Ларго, definite form Ларгото, Largoto) is an architectural ensemble of three Socialist Classicism buildings around Independence Square (площад „Независимост“) in central Sofia, the capital of Bulgaria.
 It was designed and built in the 1950s with the intention of becoming the city's new representative centre.
 Today it is regarded as one of the prime examples of Socialist Classicism architecture in Southeastern Europe, as well as one of the main landmarks of Sofia.

-The Largo complex consists of three buildings around Independence Square: The Council of Ministers and the TSUM department store on the north side, the National Assembly (former Communist Party headquarters) with its iconic spire on the east side, the Presidential Administration (former Council of State) and the Balkan Hotel to the south side.
+The Largo complex consists of three buildings around Independence Square: the Council of Ministers and the TSUM department store on the north side, the National Assembly (former Communist Party (BCP) headquarters, known as the "Party House") with its iconic spire on the east side, the Presidential Administration (former Council of State) and the Balkan Hotel to the south side.
 Plans for a 16-storey House of Soviets on the east side, resembling the Moscow State University main building, were not carried out following de-Stalinisation.

 History

 The yellow-cobblestoned square around which the ensemble is centred is called Independence Square.
 It is formed by the Knyaz Aleksandar Dondukov Boulevard and Tsar Osvoboditel Boulevard merging from the east to continue as Todor Aleksandrov Boulevard west of the Largo.
 Originally, the square was named after Lenin.
 A Council of Ministers of Bulgaria decree was published in 1951 regarding the construction of the Largo.
 The lot in the centre of the city, damaged by the bombing of Sofia in World War II, was cleared in the autumn of 1952, so that the construction of the new buildings could begin in the following years.

 The Party House building, once crowned by a red star on a pole, was designed by a team under architect Petso Zlatev and completed in 1955.
 The building of today's Presidential Administration and Balkan Hotel, the work of Petso Zlatev, Petar Zagorski and other architects, was finished the following year, while today's Council of Ministers and TSUM part of the edifice, designed by a team under Kosta Nikolov, followed in 1957.
 The fountain between the Presidential Administration and the older National Archaeological Museum was shaped in 1958.
 Plans for a 16-storey House of Soviets on the east side, resembling the Moscow State University main building, were not carried out following de-Stalinisation.
 Instead, a statue of Vladimir Lenin was erected on the east side of the square in 1966, which was replaced by the one of St. Sophia in 2000.